remoteit/socket-link.js/README.md

 const warp = new WarpClient({
   router: 'connect.remote.it', // WARP router, defaults to 'connect.remote.it'
-  credentials: 'path/to/credentials', // Path to Remote.It credentials file, defaults to ~/.remoteit/credentials
+  config: 'path/to/config',    // Path to Remote.It config files, defaults to ~/.remoteit
   profile: 'MyProfile'         // Credential profile name to use, defaults to 'DEFAULT' })

 const proxy = warp.open(